|

 IED explosion

-" SSG John Borders, injured during an IED (improvised explosion device) explosion and remains at Walter Reed Army Medical Center since January 2006.
+" SSG John Borders, injured during improvised explosion device and remains at Walter Reed Army Medical Center since January 2006.
 In the past 18 months, he has had to endure over 50 surgeries. read more

 Spinal Cord Injury